North Texas Police Chiefs Association | By-Laws

 A. Collect all dues and be responsible for all funds of the NTPCA and for the records of its financial affairs.
 Preserve all books, papers and other property belonging to the NTPCA and make a complete report of the financial condition of the NTPCA on an annual basis.
 Have the authority to disburse funds for NTPCA expenses.
 Place all unexpended money in a fund to the credit of the NTPCA.
 Account for and deliver to the successor in office all monies and property of the NTPCA and perform all other duties as voted by the NTPCA or as required by the President or Board of Officers.

 A. In the event of a vacancy in the office of President occasioned by death, resignation, removal, suspension or inability to serve for any reason, the 1st Vice-President shall succeed the President for the unexpired term and shall be eligible to seek election to the Office of President for the following year.

-B. In the event of a vacancy in the office of a Vice-President, the Board of Officers shall appoint a member to fill the Office for the unexpired term.
+B. A vacancy in the office of the First Vice-President shall be filled by the Second Vice-President for the unexpired term.